 These are samples of student projects and not meant to be replicated in any way by current students completing the capstone project.
-Samples of these projects can be found by clicking on the titles above or HERE.
+Samples of E-Posters can be found HERE.

 APPENDIX 7- Faculty Advisor and Reader Roles and Responsibilities

 Faculty Advisor